Outreach

 Capacity Building

-127,465 farmers trained in Livestock Development, NRM and Farm-based Livelihoods
+Capacity enhancement of 1,150 employees through 217 training programmes; 147,924 farmers trained in Livestock Development, NRM and Farm-based Livelihoods.

 Information and Communications Technology

-200,000 farmers accessed information; 110 eDosts; More than 60 online e-learning modules on LMS platform
+200,000 farmers accessed information across 5 states; 141 eDosts; More than 65 online e-learning modules on LMS platform; Enterprise Resource Planning through TCS iON; Digital Project Management System.

 Climate Change Adaptation, Mitigation and Climate-Smart Agriculture